coder-yr/E-commerce/README.md

 - **Dynamic Product Catalog**: Browse products by category, view featured items, and see detailed product pages with image galleries and customer reviews.
 - **Complete Shopping Cart**: A persistent shopping cart that lets users add, remove, and update item quantities.
+- **Wishlist Feature**: Allow users to save their favorite products for later.
 - **User Authentication**: Secure user sign-up and login functionality powered by Firebase Authentication.
+- **Order Tracking**: A dedicated page for users to track the status of their past orders.
 - **Protected Admin Dashboard**: A dedicated admin section (`/admin`) to manage products, view orders, and see a list of customers.
 - **Firebase Firestore Integration**: The application uses Firestore as its backend database to store and retrieve product, user, and order data dynamically.
 - **One-Click Database Seeding**: A convenient admin utility to populate the Firestore database with sample data from local files, making setup a breeze.